 The North Dakota Fire Danger Rating is a broad scale assessment that is issued each morning at approximately 6:45 CST during fire season by the U.S. Forest Service (USFS).
 The fire season is typically from April 1st to October 31st.
 The USFS calculates the Fire Danger Rating using grassland fuel moisture, forecast temperature, humidity, wind … Continued

-Campfires, even if they are in a fire ring, are *not* permitted when the Williams County Burn Ban is in effect.
-For more information about the Burn Ban, please visit the Burning in Williams County webpage.
+Campfires, even if they are in a fire ring, are *not* permitted when the Williams County Burn Restriction is in effect.
+For more information about the Burn Restriction, please visit the Burning in Williams County webpage.
 There may be additional localized restrictions, so it is always best to contact your local fire district for more … Continued

-A Fire Emergency and Automatic Burn Ban is in effect from April 5, 2022, through December 1, 2022, whenever the ND Fire Danger Index is in the VERY HIGH, or EXTREME status and/or a Red Flag Warning has been issued for Williams County.
+A Fire Emergency and Automatic Burn Restriction is in effect from July 31, 2023, through December 1, 2022, whenever the ND Fire Danger Index is in the VERY HIGH, or EXTREME status and/or a Red Flag Warning has been issued for Williams County.
 Check the Burning in Williams County webpage for the Fire Danger Rating … Continued

 The Williams County Sheriff’s Office is a participating agency in NDTip, a service that enables citizens to submit anonymous tips about crimes, suspicious activity, or non-emergency traffic concerns.
 Citizens can submit tips for activity anywhere within the County.
 Tips will be forwarded to the appropriate law enforcement agency if they are for locations outside of … Continued